Data encryption, and the increased privacy and security it brings, is a very sensitive topic at the moment.

 To Encrypt or Not To Encrypt, That is the Question?

 Let’s recap, shall we?
 Encryption offers a vast amount of security when it comes to personal data, and is hard for outside parties to crack.
-That said, if the security key or password that was used to lock down the data is lost, it can leave those who need it most locked out, as well.
+However, if the security key used is lost, it can lock out those who need it most, as well.

 In addition, it can hinder productivity and collaboration because the encryption and decryption process can take a while, both initially and later on.

 In the end, it’s up to you whether or not you value your security and privacy enough to enable this security feature.
-If you’re an organization or business – and not an individual – then the value of your customer and client’s data should be considered, as well.
+If you’re an organization or business, then you need to consider the value of your customer and client’s data as well.